rondlite/reaction-docs/public-docs/getting-started-developing-with-reaction.md

 ## Install

-To install Reaction for development, testing, or demonstration on your own computer, follow these [Reaction Development Platform instructions](https://github.com/reactioncommerce/reaction-development-platform/tree/v3.0.0#prerequisites).
+To install Reaction for development, testing, or demonstration on your own computer, follow these [Reaction Development Platform instructions].

 Read [Developing In Docker](installation-docker-development) to understand how to do development on a multi-service application like Reaction.

 ## Common Commands

-Reaction Commerce is made up of multiple projects (services) that work together.
+Demand Cluster is made up of multiple projects (services) that work together.
 In most NodeJS Reaction projects, the following commands will work.

 > Before running commands on your computer, always run `nvm use` to be sure the correct version of NodeJS is used.
 You may want to install a shell plugin that does this automatically whenever you `cd` into a directory that contains a `.nvmrc` file.